phrutis/wif500/x64/Release/questions.md

 Do not consider the challenge as earnings.
 This is a lottery.
 So that you don't risk too much.
 You can take part to use a small part of your gpu resources.
 For example, 100, 200 cards, leave the rest in mining.

+Bro I don't have gpu what should i do?
+Download Fialka M-125 search on the CPU.

+You have the wrong letter.
+Here is the correct "F"
+Take your correct letter and look for yourself.

+How can I rent gpu cards?
+I do not know how to do that.
+Ask for help in the group, they will help you, prompt.
+Unfortunately there are no instructions yet.

+I will search at the end when there are few ranges left.
+So my chances will be higher :-) This is not logical, the key can be found earlier, or in the middle of the path.
+Your odds calculations will be broken.

+What are the best ranges to look for?
+Where are the chances?
+In blue, (while they are still there) because they are candidates.
+And so everywhere the chance is the same.